docs/svelte/01-introduction/01-overview.md

 ```

-Renders an element that is unknown at author time (e.g., from a CMS).
-Properties and event listeners are applied to the element.
+Renders an element that's unknown at author time (e.g., from a CMS).

 - If `this` is nullish, nothing renders

-- If `this` is a void element with children, throws runtime error in dev mode
+- If `this` is a void element (e.g., `br`) with children, a runtime error occurs in dev mode

 ```svelte